'The Essential Sports Spread Betting Website'

-Spread Betting isn't only about sports events -there are very healthy spread betting markets to be found in the political world.
-The most-widely traded one is the House Commons Election Seats market -which has the Conservatives holding a lead over the Labour Party.
+Spread Betting isn't only about sports events -there are some very healthy spread betting markets to be found in the political world.
+The most-widely traded one is the House of Commons Election Seats market -which lively once every four years or so, but others such as Leadership battles and terms of office are also worth following.

-If you have a view on the upcoming general election then why not check out all the latest political markets at both Sporting Index and Extrabet.com?
+If you have a view of who will be the next Labour Leader then why not check out all the latest political markets at both Sporting Index and Extrabet.com?

 Labour, Conservative or Liberal Democrat?